Doc-Le/PhysioActivities/README.md

      Picked these colors idea from a healthy three that symbolized heath.
 These colors create a set feel of the site.

   * Typography
+    Used [Google Fonts](https://fonts.google.com/) to import the fonts used for this site.
     The Poppins font is the main font used throughout the whole website.

   * Imagery